kpuka/SIMAH/_pages/consulting.md

 * Scientific manuscript preparation

-To inquire about these services and whether I may be able to help with your project, please send me an email or complete the form below.
+Please get in touch to inquire about these services and whether I may be able to help with your project.
 I'd be happy to answer any questions over email and/or set up a phone/video call.

 <!-- Contact form  -->